community-led-design/kit/src/case-studies/coding-to-learn-and-create-co-designing-with-kids-with-complex-needs.md

 ### Approach: Community-led co-design workshops at schools

-{% figure "/assets/media/station-activities.jpg", "A teacher and student sit together.
-The student is using the ipad and robot while the teacher looks over." %}
+{% figure "/assets/media/station-activities.jpg", "A teacher and student sit together at a table.
+The student is using the ipad.
+The teacher looks at the student.
+The robot sits between them." %}

 Teacher guiding student on using the robot

 {% endfigure %}